 These are only samples of the field’s many possibilities.

-We actively encourage our students to expand their horizons in interdisciplinary and international settings and by taking advantage of the University of California Education Abroad Program (EAP) and other international programs.
+We actively encourage our students to expand their horizons in interdisciplinary and international settings by taking advantage of the University of California Education Abroad Program (EAP).
+A quarter or year abroad may be seamlessly integrated into any Classical Studies student's academic plan; several of the major or minor course requirements may be completed abroad.
 Over the years we have sent many students to work on archaeological excavations sponsored by other leading institutions.

-The classical studies library, which is situated in the hall by the faculty offices, is a center for our community: small seminars meet in it, and majors may often be found working together there.
+The newly renovated Classical Studies library, which is situated by the Classical Studies faculty offices, is a center for our community: small seminars meet in it, and majors may often be found working together there.